 Sentiment Clustering

 Authentic reviews show emotional variety.
-People are frustrated about billing, excited about performance, neutral about support interactions.
+People gripe about billing, praise performance, sound neutral about routine support.

-Manipulated reviews cluster at extreme positive sentiment.
-Every review sounds like someone just discovered hosting for the first time and it changed their life.
+Manipulated reviews live at extreme positive sentiment.
+Every post reads like hosting changed their life.

 Technical Detail Absence

-Real hosting customers mention specific technical details: "PHP 8.1 upgrade broke my plugin," "CDN reduced my load times by 40%," "SSL setup was confusing but support walked me through it."
+Real customers mention specifics, "PHP 8.1 upgrade broke my plugin," "CDN reduced my load times by 40%," "SSL setup was confusing but support walked me through it."

-Fake reviews use vague superlatives: "incredible performance," "amazing support," "exceeded expectations."
-No specifics, no technical context, no actual problems solved.
+Fake reviews stick to vague superlatives, "incredible performance," "amazing support," "exceeded expectations."
+No details, no context, no real problem solved.

 Temporal Language Patterns

-Authentic reviews reference specific timeframes: "been using them for 18 months," "had an issue last Tuesday," "migrated from GoDaddy in March."
+Authentic reviews anchor time, "been using them for 18 months," "had an issue last Tuesday," "migrated from GoDaddy in March."

-Fake reviews use generic timing: "recently switched," "have been using," "decided to try."
-No specific dates, no timeline context.
+Fake reviews float, "recently switched," "have been using," "decided to try."
+No dates, no timeline.

 Platform Arbitrage: Where Truth Survives